themoinmalik/themoinmalik/README.md

-- 👋 Hi, I’m @themoinmalik
+- 👋 Hi, I’m Moin Malik
-- 👀 I’m a fullstack Web Developer
+- 👀 I’m a fullstack Java Developer
-- 🌱 I’m currently learning BlockChain Smart Contract
+- 🌱 I’m currently Working in an IT Company
 - 💞️ I’m looking to collaborate on web development project
 - 📫 How to reach me twitter = @themoinmalik